micrometer-metrics/micrometer/README.md

 ## Snapshot builds

-Snapshots are published to `repo.spring.io` for every successful build on the `master` branch and maintenance branches.
+Snapshots are published to `repo.spring.io` for every successful build on the `main` branch and maintenance branches.

 To use: